-How well does the proposal address the goals and objectives o f the grant program?
+How well does the proposal address the goals and objectives of the grant program?
 "With the partnerships in place and the national-level need for Comment is substantive, preserving private and sensitive content, this project addresses the addresses the review goals and objectives of the grant program.
 The authors of the proposal criteria, and employs a plan to include experts in the field and support personnel as well as positive tone. librarians or archivists as partners in the planning and execution of the project.
 They also demonstrate expertise in the subject and plan to collaborate to fill any gaps in their current knowledge.
 Many universities experience this need and work towards resolving it will certainly support the filling of gaps in our national digital infrastructure.
 More stable preservation of this sensitive material will serve the population at large by making health and related data more securely preserved (both from loss and from exposure)."
 "You make a strong case for the library to partner with the University to Comment correlates with provide research expertise and the results clearly meet the needs of the score of 1 and makes your target audience.
-However, I believe that the problem you identify is one based in your community rather than in the library field and does for seeking other funding. not meet the NLG-Library program goals of demonstrating national impact or using an innovative approach.
+However, I believe that the problem you identify is implementable suggestions one based in your community rather than in the library field and does for seeking other funding. not meet the NLG-Library program goals of demonstrating national impact or using an innovative approach.
 Consider applying to opportunities with your state library or a local foundation."
-What elements are in place and what elements are missing for suc proposed project?
-What recommendations do you have for imp "The partnerships outlined in the proposal will be very important to the successful completion of the project.
-I would recommend connecting constructive assessment of with more office of research personnel especially those involved in the Data Use Agreement workflows of their universities.
-Planning to and specific suggestions the contract with and pay experts assures me that you understand that this applicant could implement. project cannot be successful without these perspectives."
-Considering the topic, project type selection, amount of funds reques impact, should the applicant be invited to submit a full proposal at the "I do recommend this proposal be funded.
-I think that it is an important area of growth for academic libraries.
-I also think that this is good to questions from the review fund as a planning grant, because it could become a project to actively resolve the gaps by using the report and other findings from this work. on a specific topic the Also, please make sure you clearly explain how this project is distinct reviewer would need to see from other projects funded in this area.
-For submitting a full proposal, in a full proposal. please clearly explain how this project is taking lessons from previous projects to move the field forward."
+What elements are in place and what elements are missing for successful execution of the proposed project?
+What recommendations do you have for improving the proposal?
+"The partnerships outlined in the proposal will be very important to the Comment provides a successful completion of the project.
+I would recommend connecting constructive assessment of with more office of research personnel especially those involved in the the application

+Data Use Agreement workflows of their universities.
+Planning to contract with and pay experts assures me that you understand that this and specific suggestions the applicant could implement. project cannot be successful without these perspectives."
+Considering the topic, project type selection, amount of funds reques ted, and scope of potential impact, should the applicant be invited to submit a full proposal at the nis time?
+Why or why not?
+"I recommend this proposal be invited.
+I think that it is an important Comment addresses area of growth for academic libraries.
+I also think that this is good to questions from the review move forward as a planning grant, because it could become a project criteria and includes detail to actively resolve the gaps by using the report and other findings from on a specific topic the this work.
+Also, please make sure you clearly explain how this project is reviewer would need to see distinct from other projects funded in this area.
+For submitting a full in a full proposal. proposal, please clearly explain how this project is taking lessons from previous projects to move the field forward."